Interior Design

 Step 3: Stage with AI

 Upload photos to AI Smart Decor.
 Select a style and get a staged image in 10 seconds.
-The free tier covers a full apartment.
+The paid plan covers a full apartment.

 Step 4: Add to Your Listing